Terminal (Danish band): Career

 On 14 April 2009, terminal's debut album Bring Forth the Few was released in Denmark to critical acclaim.
 With 4 and 5 out of 6 stars, the band went on tour in the summer and fall of 2009, headlining festivals and playing sold out gigs.
 On 17 April, the album hit the European market - and the critics were aroused yet again, giving top stars to the young band from Denmark.

-In the summer of 2010, terminal was featured on the mtvU show "The Freshmen", where the winner goes into TV rotation on MTVu, with the music video for their debut single "Chasing Light".
+In the summer of 2010, terminal was featured on the mtvU show "The Freshmen", where the winner goes into television rotation on MTVu, with the music video for their debut single "Chasing Light".
 Being the only foreign band in the competition, and competing against established indie bands such as Free Energy and Hypernova, terminal managed to gain a lot of attention.
 The band was in first place of the vote until two days before it closed, and when the vote closed terminals music video for their debut single "Chasing Light" was placed 2nd.
-Despite the defeat terminal still went into TV rotation on MTVu.
+Despite the defeat terminal still went into television rotation on MTVu.
 The reason was that the band gained a massive amount of traffic on the site, being placed No. 1 on "Most Viewed of This Week", No. 3 on "Most Viewed of This Month" and No. 1 on The Most Commented of This Week".
 In addition, terminal got over 10.000 views on their video over the first couple of days.

-"Chasing Light" the music video went into TV rotation on MTVu and on the Danish TV programme Boogie TV and was featured on VH1.com, Spike.com, Frequency.com and GAFFA.tv.
+"Chasing Light" the music video went into television rotation on MTVu and on the Danish television programme Boogie TV and was featured on VH1.com, Spike.com, Frequency.com and GAFFA.tv.
 The single went into rotation on several Danish radio stations, including the Danish national radio broadcasting DR.

 In the late fall of 2010, terminal recorded the EP Ignite the World - The EP at Bad Coffee Studios in Copenhagen.
 The EP was released digitally worldwide on 26 January 2011.
 It consists of four tracks: "Rise and Sing", "Waiting For", "Look at Me Now" and "I Can't Die".

 Terminal recorded music videos for "Waiting For" and "Rise and Sing", which both aired on mtvU and was added to mtv.com.

 Ignite the World - The EP was well received and was featured on several radio stations worldwide.

 Terminal released two singles in 2012, "My Chemical" and "Together We Are One".
 Both were released digitally on iTunes, Spotify and other online services.
 The band made both singles available for free through vinyl.com.